Privacy Policy — Ask Safely Assistant

 - How it works: A unique data key is generated from AWS KMS for each message.
 The message is encrypted with that key.
 Both the encrypted message and the encrypted data key are stored together.
 Decryption requires the KMS master key, which never leaves AWS hardware security modules in plaintext.

-- What’s encrypted: Email addresses, all chat messages (yours and the AI’s), OTP codes, and authentication tokens.
+- What’s encrypted: Email addresses, chat messages (yours and the AI’s), uploaded files, voice audio, OTP codes, and authentication tokens.

-- What’s hashed (one-way): Passwords are hashed using bcrypt or Argon2 via SuperTokens.
+- What’s hashed (one-way): Passwords for new accounts and recently active users are hashed using bcrypt via SuperTokens.
 Hashing is irreversible — we cannot decrypt or recover your password.
+Passwords for inactive accounts created before March 31, 2026 remain AES-256-GCM encrypted and will be re-secured with one-way hashing upon the user’s next login.

 Compliance

-- SOC 2 Type 2 audit in progress via Vanta (certification expected mid-2026)
+- SOC 2 Type II audit in progress via Vanta; the observation period began June 10, 2026

 - AWS infrastructure meets SOC, PCI DSS, and HIPAA standards